esentis/flutter-find-unused-assets-and-dart-files/README.md

 ## Introduction

-This extension allows you to find unused assets and dart files in your project.
+This extension allows you to find unused assets, Dart files & dependencies in your project.
 Simply open the command palette (Cmd + Shift + P or Ctrl + Shift + P) and run the Find Unused Dart Files & Assets command.
 The output will be displayed in the Output panel of Visual Studio Code.

 ## Usage